ocean-x/erikson-1/README.md

 * Motion sensor - For detection of unintentional motion due to currents, debris, etc, by utilizind the accelerometer.

-We hope that future versions will be able to include more sophisticated technologies such as GPS, leak detection, and fluid ballasts.
+We hope that future versions will be able to include more sophisticated technologies such as GPS and fluid ballasts.